0 Part Course |

 • Dividend Policy and its impact on valuation

-• Case study: A financial institutions valuation using a dividend valuation approach
+• Case study: Valuation of financial companies using a dividend valuation approach

 Asset-Based Valuations